Lelouma Prefecture Well Project – Guinea

 There are many women’s groups that spend their days gardening and creating small savings accounts.
 There are also many groups working with beehives to collect honey in the forest.

-There is a lack of safe and healthy environment at the secondary school.
-Every day, female students are responsible for arriving early or missing class to pull water from a neighboring well to use in hand washing stations and for drinking.
+There is a lack of a safe and healthy environment at secondary school.
+Every day, female students are responsible for arriving early or missing class to pull water from a neighboring well to use in handwashing stations and for drinking.
 Most students walk at least an hour to attend school, as it is the only secondary school in the sous-prefecture.

 The lack of potable water and the task of retrieving water for the school are deterrents for attending school, especially after the first year.
 While there are more female than male students, the dropout rate for female students is much higher than for male students.
 The female students also miss school during their menstrual cycles because they are embarrassed to use more water to wash because others will know.